 The contingent’s training is centred on preparing for warfare with a peer threat, explains company commander Major Mads Rasmussen, a distinct shift from the counter insurgency operations that the Danish Army – and much of NATO – has been focused on for close to 20 years, and one in which speed of manoeuvre is of paramount importance.

 The soldiers from the Danish Army’s Guard Hussar Regiment – and its support units – are equipped with CV90 and Piranha V infantry fighting vehicles.
-(Danish Army)
+(The Danish Army)

 The IFVs utilise Systematic's SitaWare Frontline BMS.
-(Danish Army)
+(The Danish Army)

 Sergeant First Class Anders Pedersen, the company’s Operations Sergeant, points to SitaWare Frontline’s ease of use and interface as being key, “[Frontline] has an intuitive interface and navigation, if you click the wrong menu it is easy to go back and find what you want … it is very easy to access hasty plans and schemes of manoeuvre.”